Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Introduction

 The obtained canonical formalism will serve in the future as a starting point for consistent quantization of all the gravitational degrees of freedom.
 The future quantization of the anisotropic background with the perturbations thereon, will provide a framework for testing the hypothesis of the anisotropic primordial universe in which quantum gravity effects play an essential role.
-The latter include the singularity resolution, the spread, the interference and entanglement effects (for the definition of the full quantum cosmological dynamics up to first order, see \cite{malkiewicz2020dynamics}, in particular Eq.
+The latter include the singularity resolution, the spread, the interference and entanglement effects (for the full definition of the quantum cosmological dynamics up to first order, see \cite{malkiewicz2020dynamics}, in particular Eq.
 (17)), which may render the framework a physically rich and viable alternative, or a complement, to the inflationary paradigm models.
 It must be noted that presently available analogous quantum frameworks (see e.g. \cite{Peter_2008}) are much simpler as they usually assume primordial isotropy and neglect the quantum spread or entanglement.
 They also generically predict (slightly) blue-tilted primordial amplitude spectrum of density perturbations in contradiction with the CMB data \cite{Aghanim:2018eyx}.
 The driving idea behind this work is that alternative frameworks need to possess fewer primordial symmetries and include all the relevant quantum effects.
 Both the theoretical and observational considerations support this idea as the available CMB data is known to contain statistical anomalies and anisotropic inflationary models can be studied in an effort to explain them \cite{pereira}.

-For earlier works on the cosmological perturbations in a Bianchi I universe, apart from the already mentioned \cite{Uzan}, see an earlier discussion given in \cite{Cho_1995}.
+For earlier works on the cosmological perturbations in a Bianchi I universe, apart from the already mentioned \cite{Uzan}, see earlier discussions of linearized Einstein's equations in \cite{Cho_1995}, or in \cite{Tomita:1985me}, where some approximate solutions were derived.
+The solutions for the vacuum case (i.e. for the perturbed Kasner universe) were also studied in \cite{Kofman:2011tr}.
 Recently, an interesting canonical analysis of the theory, by another method, was also considered in \cite{Agullo2020}.
+It is worth noting that similarly the perturbation theory of anisotropically curved cosmologies, the Bianchi III and the Kantowski-Sachs models, is found to lead to interesting physical effects \cite{Franco:2017pxt}.